linuxplayground/6502-retro-banked-v3/apps/simplefs/README.md

   directory index sectors.
 - `data_start`: the first sector in which data is stored.
 Note that the format function pre-allocates all the data start locations in the index table.

+The last 2 bytes of the Volume ID Block must be `66BB`.
+This is arbitrary and and is similar to how the it's done for FAT filesystems.

 ### Index Structure